BilldarBagdar/C4Device_32StepSequencer/README.md

 the remote script will only be connected on the front side (C4 to Live).
 You can move Live's selected track Left and Right using the C4 Track L and Track R buttons, for example, but you won't see any LEDs or LCDs reacting to "midi feedback" because the feedback-side isn't connected yet.
 Now, click the TRACK button in the Assignment group on the C4 "control panel" to put the script in "Device(s on selected Track)" mode.
-You should see a message in Live's message area at the bottom of the window indicating the script's "mode change". (if not, you don't have the latest remote script running)  The remote script is ready and waiting for the Sequencer.
+You should see a message in Live's message area at the bottom of the window indicating the script's "mode change". (if not, you don't have the latest remote script running)  The remote script is always ready for the Sequencer, but the Sequencer needs to start in the mode that matches the Remote Script's current mode.
+(If the Remote Script is in USER mode, the Sequencer should "open in processing mode", and if the remote script is in any "other" mode (Track, Channel Strip, Function), the Sequencer should "open in bypassing mode").
+These instructions guide toward opening the Sequencer patch in "bypassing" mode.
 </p>
 <p>
 Open Max directly (if you have a full Max license) or via M4L.
-Via M4L, in Live drag a default M4L device onto a Track in your session and click the <=> icon upper right corner of the device window to open the (empty) M4L device Patcher.
+Via M4L, in Live drag a default M4L device onto a Track in your session and click the <=> (edit patch) icon upper right corner of the device window to open the (empty) M4L device Patcher.
 Then, in a Max window like the Patcher that just opened click File>Open... and navigate to your local "production" copy of this repository's C4DeviceProject folder in the Open-File dialog and...  (if you don't plan to do any development of your own, this "runtime" project folder
-can be a standalone separate "copy" of the C4DeviceProject repo folder (main branch) just like the remote script.
+can be a standalone separate "copy" of the C4DeviceProject repo folder (main branch) just like the remote script folder.
 You only "need" the repository to further develop (and contribute?) code.)
 </p>
 <h5><b>Open the project file C4DeviceProject.maxproj</b></h5>
 <p>